 Need some fresh air?
 First Landing State Park‘s got you covered!
 With sand dunes, lots of trees, and spectacular wildlife, it’s one of the best places to go on a family adventure in Virginia Beach, Virginia.
 Going for a hike is a great way to teach your children an appreciation for nature while enjoying the whole family’s company, nature, and exercising at the same time.

-First Landing State Park is a hop, skip and a jump from the Atlantic Ocean, several different bodies of water like Long Creek, Crystal Lake, and Broad Bay.
-Besides being a prime example of an environmental stewardship in Virginia, it’s a National Natural Landmark and is listed in the National Register of Historic Places.
+First Landing State Park is a hop, skip, and a jump from the Atlantic Ocean, several different bodies of water like Long Creek, Crystal Lake, and Broad Bay.
+Besides being a prime example of environmental stewardship in Virginia, it’s a National Natural Landmark and is listed in the National Register of Historic Places.
 Accessibility is easy, as there are two entrances, one off Route 60 / Shore Drive (with restrooms, the information center, the Environmental Education Center, and the campgrounds), and the second off 64th Street, which provides access to the Narrows boat launch and beach, the bike trail, and hiking trails.
 First Landing State Park’s trails are friendly and fun for all ages, levels, bikers & dogs (on a leash).

 Plan Ahead at First Landing State Park

 Here are a few things to remember while you’re packing up the essential tools, especially if you’re hiking with kids.

 It’s important to be aware of the weather conditions when you’re hiking and what you’ll need.
 Usually, this means dousing everyone in sunscreen and spraying legs and arms with bug/tick protection.
 Brushing up on what poison ivy appears as (three leaves) is a must, and definitely keep an eye out for snakes, snapping turtles, and other small reptiles you may meet as you weave along the trails.